-One important component with names is graceful aging.
+One crucial component with names is graceful aging.
 Just because a name is appropriate for a baby doesn’t mean it works when they’re older.

 Some names associate individuals with groups.
 Unfortunately, many of these groups are discriminated against.
-Having an ethnic name can make it difficult to find a job.
+Having an ethnic name can make it challenging to find a job.